RustySemiconductor/Economics/README.md

 - Reputation and interaction.
 Player will be a part of market, not its centre.

 ##TODO:
+- [ ] Add basic chests (similar to vanilla smart chest).
+- [ ] Add logistic chests (similar to vanilla logistic chests).
-- [ ] Integrate basic price tables into base game.
+- [ ] Integrate price tables into base game
-- [ ] Add basic buy-sell chests, which would allow to work only with market price.
+- [ ] Create link between chests and market